JustmeHello/nice-tat/README.md

 # Nice Tat

-Astro Site Template inspired by Casey Neistat’s ultra minimal personal site.
+Astro Site ultra minimal personal site.

 Great for a LinkInBio type site or just a placeholder while you work on getting your personal site right for the next 35 years.